 About the course

 This Music Technology degree enables you to explore the nature of current sound and music technologies, using the latest digital audio hardware, software and programming packages.
-You will investigate topics such as sampling, sequencing, sound editing, recording, digital signal processing, MIDI protocols, MAX programming and internet audio, ensuring that you will be equipped with the knowledge and hands-on experience expected of today's professionals.
+You will investigate topics such as sampling, sequencing, mixing, remixing, signal processing, sound editing and recording, alongside topics in audio programming, internet audio and electronics, ensuring that you will be well equipped with the knowledge and hands-on experience expected of today’s professionals.

 Why choose this course?

 - On the Music Technology degree you will learn how digital technology has transformed the music industry in recent years, and how you can benefit from these fundamental changes.